ckaragitz/salesforce_extract/README.rst

 Disclaimer
 -----------
 I'm not a "developer" by traditional means, so I apologize if the code is messy and doesn't adhere to many standards.

-It was built for a work solution, but, it has tons of reusability.
+This code was built for a very specific use case: query salesforce objects, save them to CSV files, transform the data (in this case, append fields and values), and push the data via SFTP.

-If you wish, you can alter the file extensions to save them in different formats (or do away with saving the results at all).
+*You can reuse bits and pieces of this code to create your own solution*

 All successful queries will be written to log.txt alongside any errors and the traceback call.